ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ### RO-Crate Metadata File (`ro-crate-metadata.jsonld`)

 *  The _RO-Crate Metadata File_ MUST be named `ro-crate-metadata.jsonld` and appear in the _RO-Crate Root_
-* `ro-crate-metadata.jsonld` MUST be a valid JSON-LD document, as if [flattened](https://www.w3.org/TR/json-ld/#flattened-document-form) and then [compacted](https://www.w3.org/TR/json-ld/#compacted-document-form) with the  _RO-Crate JSON-LD Context_ according to [JSON-LD 1.0](https://www.w3.org/TR/2014/REC-json-ld-20140116/).
+* The _RO-Crate Metadata File_ MUST contain _RO-Crate JSON-LD_; a valid [JSON-LD 1.0](https://www.w3.org/TR/2014/REC-json-ld-20140116/) document in [flattened](https://www.w3.org/TR/json-ld/#flattened-document-form) and [compacted](https://www.w3.org/TR/json-ld/#compacted-document-form) form

-[JSON-LD](https://json-ld.org/) is a structured form of [JSON](https://tools.ietf.org/html/rfc7159) that can represent _Linked Data_.
+* The _RO-Crate JSON-LD_ SHOULD use the _RO-Crate JSON-LD Context_ <https://w3id.org/ro/crate/0.3-DRAFT/context> by reference.

-A valid RO-Crate JSON-LD MUST contain:
+[JSON-LD](https://json-ld.org/) is a structured form of [JSON](https://tools.ietf.org/html/rfc7159) that can represent a _Linked Data_ graph.

-1. The _RO-Crate JSON-LD context_
+A valid _RO-Crate JSON-LD_ graph MUST describe:

-2. The _RO-Crate Metadata File Descriptor_
+1. The _RO-Crate Metadata File Descriptor_
-3. The _Root Data Entity_
+2. The _Root Data Entity_
-4. Zero or more _Data Entities_
+3. Zero or more _Data Entities_
-5. Zero or more _Contextual Entities_
+4. Zero or more _Contextual Entities_
-6. Any extensions
+5. Any extensions

-The section [RO-Crate JSON-LD](#ro-crate-json-ld) details the structure of the JSON-LD used in the RO-Crate metadata file.
+It is RECOMMENDED that any referenced _contextual entities_ are also described in the _RO-Crate Metadata File_ with the same identifier.
+Similarly it is RECOMMENDED that any _contextual entity_ in the _RO-Crate Metadata file_ is linked to from at least one of the other entities using the same identifier.

-### RO-Crate JSON-LD context
+The appendix [RO-Crate JSON-LD](#ro-crate-json-ld) details the structure of the JSON-LD expected in the _RO-Crate Metadata File_.

 ### RO-Crate Website (`ro-crate-preview.html` and `ro-crate-preview_files/`)